antarctica/bas-style-kit-pug-templates/README.md

 ##### 'service unavailable' pattern

-An optional `pattern_content` block is available for:
+An required `pattern_content` block is available for:

 * contact information
 * details of alternative services